wdporter/i-am-that-vuepress/9-responses-of-memory/readme.md

 **Q:**&ensp;Admitted that the world in which I live is subjective and partial.
 What about you?
 In what kind of world do *you* live?

 **M:**&ensp;My world is just like yours.
 I see, I hear, I feel, I think, I speak and act in a world I perceive, just like you.
 But with you it is all, with me it is nothing.
 Knowing the world to be a part of myself, I pay it no more attention than you pay to the food you have eaten.
-While being prepared and eaten, the food is separate from you and your mind is on it; once swallowed, you become totally unconscious of it.
+While beïng prepared and eaten, the food is separate from you and your mind is on it; once swallowed, you become totally unconscious of it.
 I have eaten up the world and I need not think of it any more.

 **Q:**&ensp;Don’t you become completely irresponsible?